devlom/grav-plugin-webpush/README.md

     https://yourdomain.com/OneSignalSDKWorker.js
     https://yourdomain.com/OneSignalSDKUpdaterWorker.js

 Please don't submit any bugs if files above does not exist in your domain.
 The same apply for subdomain https://yourdomain.com.
-Then files must be uploaded to subdomaine root:
+Then files must be uploaded to subdomain root:

     https://subdomain.yourdomain.com/OneSignalSDKWorker.js
     https://subdomain.yourdomain.com/OneSignalSDKUpdaterWorker.js